codebar/pairing-tool/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Tell us if some part of the documentation is unclear, or if there is a missing bit!
+about: Tell us if some part of the documentation is unclear, outdated, or if there is a missing bit!
 title: ''
 labels: documentation
 assignees: saljuama